DomTr/Algorithms-Data-Strucures/Find_Star/src/README.md

-** Find a star problem ** <br />
+# Find a star problem <br />
 A star is a person ps who is known by every other person and does not know any other p.
 There can only be one star in a graph.
-Not all graphs contain stars.
+Not all graphs contain stars. <br />
 Example: <br />
 1 -> 2, 2 -> 3, 3 -> 1 does not contain a star because no person is known by any other person and everyone knows at least one person <br />
 1 -> 2, 3 -> 2 contains a star 2 <br />